Exploring the benefits and tax implications of Amazon RSUs and their role in your portfolio

 Making Sense of RSU Tax Implications

-It’s vital to remember that RSUs are taxed at vesting—not at exercise.
-This is a common misconception because stock options are taxed only when they are exercised.
+It’s vital to remember that RSUs are taxed at vesting—not at an exercise.
+This is a common misconception because stock options are taxed when they are exercised.

 Amazon RSUs vest at 5%-15%-40%-40%, not the typical 25-25-25-25 structure that most companies follow.
 This often catches Amazon employees off guard because of the tax consequences at years three and four.

 RSU vests are considered supplemental wages and are typically withheld by corporations at 22 percent, which may not be enough if the dollar amount is sizable.
-If this is the case, you could be paying more at tax time than you were expecting.
+If this is the case, you could find yourself with a large tax liability when you go to file your taxes.

 Once your shares have vested, you’re free to hold onto them or sell them.
 When you eventually sell, you will pay capital gains tax on the difference between the sale price and vest price.
 If you hold onto the RSUs for more than one year after you receive the shares, the proceeds from the sales will be subject to the long-term capital gains rate.